Breeding Location:

 General

 Bushtit: Tiny, acrobatic bird with gray-brown upperparts and paler underparts.
 Eyes are dark brown, bill is tiny, and tail is long.
-Pacific coast race has brown crown.
-Rocky Mountain race has gray cap and brown ear patch.
-South New Mexico/Texas race has black mask and ear patch.
-Female has less distinct markings and pale yellow eyes.
+Coastal race has brown crown.
+Inland race has gray cap and brown ear patch.
+Black-eared race has black mask, ear patch.
+Weak fluttering flight.

 Range and Habitat

-Bushtit: Resident from extreme southwestern British Columbia, southern Idaho, southwestern Wyoming, and the Oklahoma panhandle southward.
+Bushtit: Resident from extreme southwestern British Columbia, southern Idaho, southwestern Wyoming, and Colorado southward.
+Also found along the Pacific coast states and south into inland Mexico.
 The preferred habitats include coastal forests among second-growth alder thickets and edges of coniferous forests composed of maple, dogwood, and birch.

 Breeding and Nesting